 A maximum of one retake exam per course (mandatory, elective or mandatory elective) is allowed.
 Retaking exams in more than three (3) mandatory courses is not allowed.
 A failed retake examination in a mandatory course will result in automatic dismissal from the program.
 A failed retake examination in an elective course will lead to zero earned credits from the course towards the diploma, but the course will still count towards the total credits when calculating the GPA, thus lowering the student's GPA.
 A failed retake examination in a mandatory elective course will result in automatic dismissal from the program in case no other mandatory elective can be substituted from the same group of mandatory electives.
-In case another mandatory elective can be substituted, a failure will have the same consequences as a failure in an elective course.
+In case another mandatory elective course.